imjdl03/implementacion-TC3006C-A00829759/retro/M2_ML/Ev_01/README.md

-# Demo file for inner file
+# Feedback evidence 1 - Machine Learning Module
-This folder contains the python notebook with the first feedback evidence of module 2.
+This folder contains the python notebook with the first feedback evidence of module 2 - ML.